Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-administration/README.md

 backups is a blob storage container using either Managed Identity (which is preferred) or Shared Access Signature (SAS) authentication.

+If using Managed Identity, first make sure your user-assigned managed identity has the correct access to your Storage account and Managed HSM per [the service's guidance][managed_identity_backup_setup].

 For more details on creating a SAS token using a `BlobServiceClient` from [`azure-storage-blob`][storage_blob], refer to the library's [credential documentation][sas_docs].
 Alternatively, it is possible to [generate a SAS token in Storage Explorer][storage_explorer].